-To establish a probable cause, the House of Representatives Committee on Justice led by Rep. Umali conducts a deliberation on the allegation against Supreme Court (SC) Chief Justice Lourdes Sereno on the ground of culpable violation of the Constitution.
+Led by Rep. Umali, the House of Representatives Justice committee deliberates the allegations against Sereno, the Supreme Court (SC) chief justice, to establish a probable cause on the ground of culpable violation of the Constitution.

 The verified complaint of Atty.
-Lorenzo Gadon accuses Sereno of at least three (3) instances of falsification: falsifying an SC resolution twice and falsifying an SC temporary restraining order.
+Larry Gadon accuses Sereno of at least three (3) instances of falsification: falsifying an SC resolution twice and falsifying an SC temporary restraining order (TRO).

 The majority maintained that non-members should not participate due to time constraints as the impeachment process allows the House in just 60 session days.